AMReX-Astro/Castro/Docs/source/mpi_plus_x.rst

 .. note::

    For recent GPUs, like the NVIDIA RTX 4090, you may need to change the default CUDA architecture.
-This can be done by ading:
+This can be done by adding:

    .. code::